 All initiatives included in the current report meet the criteria outlined by NIEER, which defines state preschool education programs as initiatives that are funded and directed by the state to support group learning experiences for preschool-age children, usually ages 3 and 4.
-For more information about these criteria, please see, "What Qualifies as a State Preschool Program?" on page 37.
-This report covers the same initiatives as the 2017 report with a few exceptions: Indiana no longer meets NIEER's definition of a state-funded preschool program and is no longer included.
-North Dakota and Montana have been added to the report for the first time.
-Montana began a state-funded prschool program in 2018-2018 and North Dakota did so in 2016-2017.
-The Massachusetts Inclusive Preschool Learning Environments (IPLE) Grant is being phased out and is no longer included in the report but the Massachusetts Chapter 70 preschool program is now included.
+For more information about these criteria, please see, "What Qualifies as a State Preschool Program?" on page 44.
+This report covers the same initiatives as the 2019 report with two exceptions.
+Utah began providing state funding for its Expanded Student Access to High Quality School Readiness Programs (ESA) during the 2019-2020 school year, which is included in the report for the first time.
+Montana's STARs Preschool Pilot Program ended after the 2018-2019 school year and is no longer included in the report.

 The survey included yes or no questions, questions that asked state administrators to select which of several choices best described their program, and open-ended questions.
-The survey included questions on access, operating schedule, child eligibility and reassessment, program standards, statewide early learning standards, curriculum, personnel, resources, structured observations of classroom quality, evaluations, and important changes to the program since the last survey.
+The survey included questions on access, program administration, operating schedule, child eligibility and reassessment, program standards, statewide early learning standards, curriculum, personnel, resources, structured observations of classroom quality, child assessments, and important changes to the program since the last survey.
+New this year the survey also included questions about the impacts of the COVID-19 pandemic on state-funded preschool in the Spring of 2020 and during the 2020-2021 school year.